vfulco/mongo-backup-s3/README.md

 *Source :* http://s3tools.org/repositories

 #### Configure
-* Create one user in your aws console with S3 access,
+* Create a user in your AWS console with S3 access,
 * Configure your host with S3 access key and secret key (this action create a .s3cfg file in your home) :
 ```bash
 s3cmd --configure